Sister (Sonic Youth album): Critical reception

-In a contemporary review for The Village Voice, music critic Robert Christgau called Sister an album that was finally worthy of the band's aesthetic.
+In a contemporary review for The Village Voice, music critic Robert Christgau, who had previously feuded with the band, called Sister an album that was finally worthy of their aesthetic.
 Christgau said that while Sonic Youth had learned to temper their penchant for "insanity", their guitar sound was still "almost unique in its capacity to evoke rock and roll without implicating them in a history few youngish bands can bear up under these days".
 In a negative review, Spin magazine said that the band failed to successfully mix their previous "nonsense" with "real rock tunage", as the more tempered musical approach lacked riffs and strong ideas.
 The album was voted the 12th best album of the year in The Village Voice's annual Pazz & Jop critics poll for 1987.
 Christgau, the poll's creator, ranked it fifth on his own list.
 The album ranked No. 4 among "Albums of the Year" for 1987 in the annual NME critics' poll.

 In a retrospective review, AllMusic editor Stephen Thomas Erlewine called Sister "a masterpiece" and "one of the singular art rock records of the 1980s, surpassed only by Sonic Youth's next album, Daydream Nation".
 Slant Magazine called it "the last great punk album of the Reagan era, and the first great pop album to emerge from the American underground", while listing it as the 72nd best album of the 1980s.
 Pitchfork ranked Sister as the 14th best album of the 1980s.
 NME rated it No. 80 in their list of the greatest albums ever, and No. 37 in their list of the 50 greatest albums of the 1980s.
 In July 1995, Alternative Press magazine voted Sister the third best album of the decade spanning 1985–1995.
 Paste magazine's Josh Jackson listed the album at No. 39 on his list of "The 50 Best Post-Punk Albums", saying, "While the following year's Daydream Nation may be their indie-rock masterpiece, the weirder, more muscular Sister exemplifies everything great about post-punk music."